Tortar/PowerPointAudio-Extractor/README.md

 <img src="https://user-images.githubusercontent.com/68152031/91667558-db031e80-eb05-11ea-84e9-1420556f6a09.PNG" alt="alternatetext">

-As you see extensions have to be visible, follow this [guide](https://support.winzip.com/hc/en-us/articles/115011457948-How-to-configure-Windows-to-show-file-extensions-and-hidden-files) to abilitate them.
+As you see extensions have to be visible, follow this [guide](https://support.winzip.com/hc/en-us/articles/115011457948-How-to-configure-Windows-to-show-file-extensions-and-hidden-files) to enable them.

 That's it !